Skip to content

 Relationship to Endpoints

-When you access an attribute on an App object, it returns an Endpoint instance:
+Attribute access on an App returns an Endpoint instance:

 devices_endpoint = nb.dcim.devices